Father’s Day, the day I thank the man who took me fishing.

 On November 22, 1969 Dad turned 49.
 Two days later he was dead.
 I was 22 and my first son turned 1 that day.
 It is something that you don’t recover from, rather you incorporate it into your life, your story.
 It is just another event, another fact that is you.

 I still wonder what it would have been like to have a dad to go to about being a dad.
-The truth is we didn’t have a great conversational relationship and so it may not have been all that helpful.
+The truth is we didn’t have a great conversational relationship.
 Plus it was 1969, a seminal year of that decade and all those to follow.

 Dave O’Connell sent me another digitized 8 mm film of us romping on the beach at Wildwood where we camped with the Heyden’s.
 That is the one thing that stands out, a love for the outdoors, fishing, hunting and camping, fathers and sons.